honganh1206/computer-study/Networking/Structs and functions for Networking in C from standard libs.md

 // from is a pointer to a local struct sockaddr_storage
 // and that will be filled with the IP address + port from originating machine
+// and fromlen specifies the length of *from

+// NOTE: This is a BLOCKING system call
-// and fromlen specifies the length of *from int recvfrom(int sockfd, void *buf, int len, unsigned int flags,
+// so it waits indefinitely until a datagram arrives int recvfrom(int sockfd, void *buf, int len, unsigned int flags,
              struct sockaddr *from, int *fromlen);
 ```